michaeldymock25/michaeldymock25.github.io/research.md

 ### Staphylococcus aureus infections

+[Cefazolin for Methicillin-Susceptible Staphylococcus aureus Bacteremia](/assets/SNAP Backbone MSSA - NEJM.pdf) published in *The New England Journal of Medicine* (2026)

+[Benzylpenicillin versus flucloxacillin or cloxacillin for the treatment of penicillin-susceptible Staphylococcus aureus bacteraemia (SNAP): an international, multicentre, open-label, non-inferiority randomised controlled trial](/assets/SNAP Backbone PSSA - Lancet.pdf) published in *The Lancet* (2026)

 [Statistical documentation for multi-disease, multi-domain platform trials: our experience with the Staphylococcus aureus Network Adaptive Platform trial](/assets/SNAP Documentation - Trials.pdf) published in *Trials* (2025)

 [A blueprint for a multi-disease, multi-domain Bayesian adaptive platform trial incorporating adult and paediatric subgroups: the Staphylococcus aureus Network Adaptive Platform trial](/assets/SNAP Blueprint - Trials.pdf) published in *Trials* (2023)

 ### Kidney transplantation

+[BEAT-BK: An Adaptive, Randomized Controlled Trial to Treat Polyomavirus Infections (BKPyV) in Kidney and Kidney-pancreas Transplantation Recipients (BEAT-BK) Study Protocol](/assets/BEAT-BK Protocol - Transplantation Direct.pdf) published in *Transplantation Direct* (2026)

 [Using causal directed acyclic graphs (DAGs) to select patient-important outcomes in transplantation trials—interventions to treat polyomavirus infection as an example](/assets/Transplantation DAG - Kidney International.pdf) published in *Kidney International* (2023)